dispatch/classic/README.txt

 Version History

-1.1.2 Depends on Wicket 1.3.3 and the latest Hibernate artifacts, to be obtained
+1.1.2 Depends on Wicket 1.3.3 and the latest Hibernate modules, to be obtained
-	directly from the Jboss repository.
+	directly from the JBoss repository.
 This is the first Databinder release to depend on non-central repositories.
 As a result, this release may not itself be housed on the central repository.
 Existing Databinder applications will need to include add following to pom.xml: